marwanhawari/stew/README.md

 ### Will `stew` work with private GitHub repositories?
 Yes, `stew` will automatically detect if you have a `GITHUB_TOKEN` environment variable and allow you to access binaries from your private repositories.

+### I'm hitting the GitHub API rate limit with a large `Stewfile.lock.json`.
+How can I avoid this?
+Unauthenticated GitHub API requests are limited to 60 requests per hour.
+However, authenticated requests can make up to 5,000 requests per hour.
+To avoid hitting the limit, set a `GITHUB_TOKEN` environment variable. `Stew` will automatically detect it and use it for authenticated GitHub API requests.